NFC Antenna PCB Solutions | Design & Applications for IoT, Wearables, and Payments

 1. How does enclosure material affect the performance of NFC antennas?

 Enclosure materials, especially metals, can detune NFC antennas and reduce performance.
-Plastic enclosures are less likely to interfere, but even they may require design adjustments to maintain optimal antenna operation.
+Plastic enclosures are less likely to interfere, but even they may require design adjustments during NFC antenna design to maintain optimal operation.

 2. Can NFC antennas be used for long-range communication?